-- 8.11 The loan for the Housing self-financing payment of £88.212m to central government was arranged via the Public Works Loan Board.
-Given the special discount applied by the PWLB to its interest rates specifically for this purpose, the loans offered the most preferential rate available to the Council in which to finance the debt. - 8.12 The structure of the loan has been set over the longer term, with at the time of borrowing loan periods ranging from 15 to a maximum of 50 years.
-The structure of the debt is in line with treasury risk management principles and a detailed outline of the debt profile is attached in Appendix 2. - 8.13 In recent years an approach has been adopted of reducing the level of cash investments to avoid the need to borrow to support the capital programme.
+- 7.11 The loan for the Housing self-financing payment of £88.212m to central government was arranged via the Public Works Loan Board.
+Given the special discount applied by the PWLB to its interest rates specifically for this purpose, the loans offered the most preferential rate available to the Council in which to finance the debt. - 7.12 The structure of the loan has been set over the longer term, with at the time of borrowing loan periods ranging from 15 to a maximum of 50 years.
+The structure of the debt is in line with treasury risk management principles and a detailed outline of the debt profile is attached in Appendix 2. - 7.13 In recent years an approach has been adopted of reducing the level of cash investments to avoid the need to borrow to support the capital programme.
 This approach is appropriate given that the interest rate earned on cash investments is significantly lower than the interest rate paid on external borrowing.
-This approach will continue to be used going forward but kept under review in the light of potential changes in interest rate profiles and the levels of cash investments that are available.
+This approach will continue to be used going forward but as mentioned in Section 5.2 with a number of significant projects due to commence the requirement for long term borrowing is extremely likely.

-9.0 SUSTAINABILITY IMPLICATIONS
+8.0 SUSTAINABILITY IMPLICATIONS

-9.1 The Capital Financing and Treasury Management Framework ensures that robust financial decisions are made.
+8.1 The Capital Financing and Treasury Management Framework ensures that robust financial decisions are made.
 The strategies in place provide for sound financial management decision making with regards to the Council's assets and their sustainability.
 This report has no significant impacts on crime and disorder.

-10.0 RISK ASSESSMENT
+9.0 RISK ASSESSMENT

-10.1 The Council is signed up to the CIPFA Treasury Management Code of Practice and it reviews the Prudential Indicators on a regular basis.
+9.1 The Council is signed up to the CIPFA Treasury Management Code of Practice and it reviews the Prudential Indicators on a regular basis.
 It is, therefore, minimising the risks associated with financing decisions.